-No matter how much you eat, your body seems to burn through it without adding on a single pound.
+No matter how much you eat, your body burns through it without adding on a single pound.
 You’re scared to exercise because you’ll lose what little weight you have.
-Sound familiar?

 You probably have a fast metabolism.
 It’s more common than you think!